josefadamcik/josefadamcik.cz/_drafts/sofle-keyboard.md

 {% responsive_image path: images/sofle/cardobardproto.jpg alt:"Cardboard prototype of SofleKeyboard"  figcaption:"Cardboard prototype of SofleKeyboard" %}

+And everything looked good.
+My girlfriend was so kind and drew a logo for the keyboard.
+Also the name was chosen at the time (my GF likes to call herself Sofie.
+Therefore Sofle is a little play with the name and the keyboard is named after her).
+This is how 3D renders in KiCad looked.

+{% responsive_image path: images/sofle/render_pcb.png alt:"3D render of the PCB"  figcaption:"3D render of the PCB" %}
+{% responsive_image path: images/sofle/SofleKeyboardTopPlate.png alt:"3D render of the top plate"  figcaption:"3D render of the top plate" %}
+{% responsive_image path: images/sofle/SofleKeyboardBottomPlate.png alt:"3D render of the bottom plate"  figcaption:"3D render of the bottom" %}

 [^1]: I used [Zilents V2][zilentsv2], silent tactile switches by ZealPC (and made by Gateron) which are very expensive.
 [^2]: Serial is the default behaviour.
 If serial is used, you don't need TRRS cable (4 contacts, used for headphones with microphone) but just TRS (stereo audio jack).